A year of COVID-19 – why does this matter for PR?

 So take a moment to consider at least these questions:

 Did something change in your business during the past year because of COVID-19?
-Did a seemingly momentary while extreme shift in customer behavior turn into a trend over the past year?
+Did a seemingly momentary and extreme shift in customer behavior turn into a trend over the past year?
 What were the five most common questions you heard time and time again from your customers?

 Now let’s broaden that up a bit.